nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 (N: Depth of coverage, M: Kmer peak, K: Kmer-size, L: avg readlength T: Total bases)

 Record the genome size, as we will use later it during contig assembly.
+Answer the IClicker question.

 ## 6. Assemble reads with minia